An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Related work

-Hugging Face has previously been mined to study the maintenance and evolution of ML models~\cite{castano2024analyzing}, security risks in the ML supply chain \cite{jiang2022empirical}, the carbon footprint of ML models \cite{castano2023exploring}, and the documentation of ML models in terms of datasets, bias, and licenses \cite{pepe2024hugging}.
-Through an analysis of discussion forums and a mining study of Hugging Face, Taraghi \etal \cite{taraghi2024deep} identified challenges and benefits associated with model reuse.
-Also, previous work identified challenges and deficiencies in the organization of the ML supply chain, including poorly chosen or erroneous model names~\cite{jiang2023exploring} and frequently missing or incorrect licensing information~\cite{longpre2023data} on Hugging Face and other platforms.
+Hugging Face has been studied in recent years to investigate the maintenance and evolution of ML models~\cite{castano2024analyzing}, security risks in the ML supply chain \cite{jiang2022empirical}, the carbon footprint of ML models~\cite{castano2023exploring}, and the documentation of ML datasets and models \cite{pepe2024hugging,oreamuno2024state,longpre2023data}.